Toxic Masculinity Isn’t Real, But Insecure Men Lash Out At Women

-Across the country, men and women are united in condemning toxic masculinity, and everyone agrees that it is very, very bad.
+Across the country, men and women are united in condemning toxic masculinity, and everyone agrees that it’s very, very bad.
 But what exactly is toxic masculinity?
-Thrown around so often, it’s easy to lost sight of its actual meaning.
-Coined by Shepherd Bliss, who founded the Mythopoetic Men’s Movement, it rose to prominence in academic settings well before emerging as the catchall description of gendered male shittiness.
-But since then, the term has come to encompass everything from man-spreading and the peculiar appeal of Hooter’s chicken wings to mass shootings and sexual assault.
-Oxford Dictionary’s 2018 word of the year?
-Not suprisingly, it was “Toxic.”
+Thrown around so often, it’s easy to lose sight of the phrase’ actual meaning.
+Coined by Shepherd Bliss, who founded the Mythopoetic Men’s Movement, the term rose to prominence in academic settings well before emerging as the catchall description of male shittiness.
+But since then, “toxic masculinity” has come to encompass everything from man-spreading and the peculiar appeal of Hooter’s chicken wings to mass shootings and sexual assault.

 But what does it mean to be guilty of toxic masculinity?
-Hard to say.
+It’s hard to say.
 For how much the term is bandied about, it remains poorly defined.
 The toxic bit is simple enough, but masculinity has always been difficult to pin down.

-“The idea that manhood is something that has to be earned is fairly widespread,” says social psychologist Joseph Vandello, who, along with his colleague Jennifer Bosson at University of South Florida, proposed an alternative to toxic masculinity in 2008: Precarious Manhood Theory.
+“The idea that manhood is something that has to be earned is fairly widespread,” says social psychologist Joseph Vandello, Ph.D., who, along with his colleague Jennifer Bosson, Ph.D., proposed an alternative to toxic masculinity in 2008: Precarious Manhood Theory.

 Bosson and Vandello concluded that many men view masculinity as a sort of currency that can be earned and stolen rather than as a fixed trait.
-They found most young boys working hard to earn manhood and a smaller population of men preoccupied with protecting this valuable social status.
+They found that most young boys work hard to earn manhood, and a smaller population of men are preoccupied with protecting this valuable social status.
 These men, the ones who worried about their masculine status being taken away, demonstrated a tendency to lash out if not externally validated.
 By contrast, girls tended to view the transition to womanhood as physical rather than social.
 Questioning their femininity was unlikely to trigger much more than a laugh.

-“Basically being a man is ultimately more valued in society, and being a woman is more devalued,” Maxine Craig, a sociologist at the University of California, Davis, explains.
-“Because men are more valued in society they have to watch their step in order not to lose that position.”
+“Basically, being a man is ultimately more valued in society, and being a woman is more devalued,” explains Maxine Craig, Ph.D., a sociologist at the University of California, Davis.
+“Because men are more valued in society, they have to watch their step in order not to lose that position.”

 Gender is performative in general, and women certainly experience social pressures and have hierarchies.
-That said, because there’s less social status attached to the feminine, women may enjoy more freedom to be fluid than men.
-Feminists lampooned by their enemies for being too masculine — Lady Gaga has, for instance, been accused of hiding a secret penis — tend to shrug off the jokes, while the men who make them struggle to grant the premise that gender roles are oppressive.
-Understanding that they have more to lose, men flee the conversation or prepare to fight.
+That said, because there’s less social status attached to the feminine, women may enjoy more freedom to be fluid with their gender than men.
+Feminists lampooned by their enemies for being too masculine — Lady Gaga has, for instance, been accused of hiding a secret penis — tend to shrug off the jokes.
+But, understanding that they have more to lose, men flee the conversation or prepare to fight.

 Perel’s audience respectfully scribbled notes.
 But not all of her colleagues have been so pleased to have a woman looking under the hood of maleness.